coralproject/talk-wp-plugin/README.md

-# Coral Plugin
+# Coral WP Plugin

-This plugin replaces standard WordPress commenting with [Coral](https://coralproject.net/products/talk.html) from the [Coral Project](https://coralproject.net).
+This plugin replaces standard WordPress commenting with [Coral by Vox Media](https://coralproject.net).
+The open-source commenting platform that rethinks how moderation, comment display, and conversation function, creating the opportunity for safer, smarter discussions.

 ## Setup